mvaisakh/development/3_software/3_12_tv-input-framework.md

 *   Changing TV channels
 *   Opening EPG
-*   Configuring and tuning to third-party TIF-based inputs
+*   Configuring and tuning to third-party TIF-based inputs (if those inputs are supported)
 *   Opening Settings menu

 The TV App SHOULD pass key events to HDMI inputs through CEC.